NTOU-SOSELab-ISM/LLM-web-auto-model-middle-layer-test/Typing practice Rag/Natural langeage-claudeRAG/prompt_record.md

-# Use gherkin to generate website by Claude
+# Use natural language to generate website by GPT-4o

 ## Prompt 1